 There are Marketplace Morsels all over Scripture that illuminate our individual roles in daily life, at the office, in the field, in our communities, at home, in the car and everywhere else.
 Below, are some of the nuggets I’ve found over the years.

 Each morsel is separated by a horizontal line.
-And as I see more nuggets, I’ll add them.
+And as I see more nuggets, I’ll add them below.

 Please take your time.
 The idea is to savor every bite.
 Every morsel deserves reflection and contemplation so every nutrient can be taken in and assimilated.
 Don’t rush.
 Old ideas cannot be replaced too quickly.
 It takes time.

-If you want to share any of these nuggets, feel free.
-But please just note where they came from.
+If you want to share any of these nuggets, please just note where they came from.
 Thanks!

 Regarding his Kingdom work, Paul said, “…It was God giving me the work to do, God giving me the energy to do it…” 1 Corinthians 15:10-11, The Message Bible

 How different would our work be if we saw our jobs, our work lives through this Kingdom lens?
 What if we did our jobs through God’s energy and not our own?

 What percentage of our words, actions and lives are UNDERGIRDED by RESURRECTION?
 What does this really mean?
 What do words undergirded by resurrection sound like?
 What do actions infused with resurrection look like?
 What does a daily life energized by resurrection live like?
 Personally, for me, the answer to the first question is 2% on my best day.
 And all I can do to change this is surrender to the Resurrection and Life Himself Who’s INSIDE me and undergirds me.
 “His left hand is under my head, and His right hand embraces me.”
 (Song of Solomon 2:6) All He started in me, He will finish.
 He is faithful.